 - Associated General Contractors Oregon Columbia Chapter, Former General Counsel

 - Oregon State Bar Construction Law Section, Past Chair

 - Edwin J. Peterson Professionalism Award (2016) Oregon Bench and Bar Commission on Professionalism

-- Lawyer of the Year award for Litigation – Environmental in Portland, Oregon, Best Lawyers in America (2015)
+- Lawyer of the Year award for Litigation – Environmental in Portland, Oregon, Best Lawyers in America (2015 and 2018)

 - Recognized by Best Lawyers in America in the area of Environmental Litigation since 2007

 - Oregon League of Minority Voters Liberty and Hope Award (2011)

 - U.S. District Court Historical Society "Distinguished Trial Attorney" (2010)

 - World Arts Foundation Lifetime Achievement award (2008)

 - Oregon Women Lawyers Association Mercedes Diez award (2008)